Lamarck’s evolution theory or Lamarckism

 4. Conscious effort

 Creatures are always trying to adapt to the ever-changing environment.
 It is an innate property of the organism.
 The organism undergoes various changes to adapt to the naturally changing environment.
 Lamarck states that organisms can change the course of evolution by continuously trying to grow or decay a particular organ.
-As the leaves of the small tree ran out, the giraffe continuously began to eat the leaves of the tall tree on its own effort.
+As the leaves of the small tree ran out, the giraffe continuously began to eat the leaves of the tall tree in its own effort.
 This conscious effort took place over a few generations.
 The giraffe’s neck gradually grows longer (3).

 5. Origin of new species